 Quantizes raster to a set number of discrete levels starting at 0.
-There are 2 methods of quantization are available: "uniform" and "equal prob"
+There are 2 methods of quantization are available: "equal range" and "equal prob"

 Usage